 This workshop is designed specifically to give accountants and auditors a comprehensive overview of the essential FRSs commonly used in Financial Reporting.

 The Trainer will share the common challenges faced when applying these standards in real life.
 With the practical coverage, you and your team will feel more confident when you apply these FRSs in your financial reporting.
-The three FRSs effective in 2018 and 2019 ( FRS 109, FRS 115 and FRS 116 ) will also be covered.
+The three newer FRSs ( FRS 109, FRS 115 and FRS 116 ) will also be covered.
 Practical examples will be used to illustrate the major provisions of each FRS below.

 What you will learn

 At the end of this workshop, you will:

 - Have a working knowledge of the essential FRSs issued by the Accounting Standards Council (ASC) and better understand and manage their accounting requirements

 - Deepen your understanding of the concepts and requirements of these FRSs and reduce compliance risk

 - Be more confident in applying these FRSs in your Financial Reporting